Explore the Garden

-The vegetable garden currently provides a large proportion of the fruit and vegetables which Head Chef, Richard Wire uses in the Garden Café, creating unique menus using produce from the kitchen garden and the best local ingredients.
+The vegetable garden currently provides a large proportion of the fruit and vegetables which our kitchen use in the Garden Café, creating unique menus using produce from the kitchen garden and the best local ingredients.

 We welcome visitors to our beautiful garden and polytunnel.
 Entry is FREE.
 Booking is not required.The gardens are open daily.